Sample editor

 Section “Information”

-The section “Information” allows the editing of the following information:
+The Information section allows viewing - and in most cases editing - the following information:

-- sound type (not linked: mono, otherwise left, right or linked),
+- Select the type among mono, left, right or linked.

 Any change on a stereo sample may be applied on the linked sample if the option Stereo editing is ticked in the preferences.
 Via a multiple selection in the tree, several samples may be edited simultaneously.